dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 ### <a name="types"/> Types

+The way the parse() function works (at expressionParser.js) is as follows:

-Expressions can have two return types: String or Number.
+- Expressions can have two return types: String or Number.
 This return type must be configured for each attribute that is going to be converted.
 Default value type is String.

-Whenever a expression is executed without error, its result will be cast to the configured type.
-If the conversion fails (e.g.: if the expression is null or a String and is casted to Number), the measurement update will fail, and an error will be reported to the device.
+- Whenever an expression is executed without error, its result will be cast to the configured type.
+If the conversion fails (e.g.: if the expression is null or a String and is cast to Number), the measurement update will fail, and an error will be reported to the device.

+However, the usage that the Expression Translation plugin does of that function is using always String type.
+That means that at the end, the result of the expression will be always cast to String.
+However, in NGSIv2 that String result could be re-cast to the right type (i.e. the one defined for the attribute in the provision operation).
+Have a look at the [NGSIv2 section] for more information on this.

 ### <a name="values"/> Values